SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 ### Ammo Smithing
 * With one hour's work you can craft 10 pieces of basic ammunition provided you have access to suitable scrap materials.
 ### [Canister Bombs](../canister_bombs.md)
-* You have learned the basic techniques of crafting Canister Bombs and know at least one formula.
+* You have learned the basic techniques of crafting Canister Bombs and can craft Tier 1 and Tier 2 bombs.
 ### Rapid Crafting (Canister Bombs)
 * You can safely craft one bomb with ten minutes of work.
 ### Scavenger's Tools